 • The individual is deemed a national security threat

-An immigration lawyer specializes in all aspects of immigration law, including deportation.
+An immigration law firm specializes in all aspects of immigration law, including deportation.
 It is the attorney’s responsibility to stay current on immigration laws and guidelines, as these can change at any time.

 An immigration attorney provides: